August 18, 2018

 This guide gives parents a starting point to determine if their child’s speech is progressing typically or if they should consider an evaluation by a speech therapist.

 Of course, a speech therapist goes into a lot more detail to determine if a child’s speech is developing on track or if treatment is warranted.
 For example, we use normative data that looks at each speech sound they make (“t” sound, “k” sound etc.) and determine if they are producing all of the sounds appropriate for their age.
-You can find a link to the speech sound chart for toddlers and young kids here.

 If you or the people your child lives with still don’t understand what your child is saying, then intervention might be a good idea.
 Remember, speech therapy does no harm.
 To your child it’s just another opportunity to play.